vasilescur/ola/README.md

 ## Installation

+### Requirements:

-Prerequisite: Python 2
+  - Must have Python 2 installed
+  - `/usr/local/bin` must be on the path
+  - `/usr/bin` must be on the path
+  - Python 2's executable must be at `/usr/bin/python`

-Currently only supported on MacOS and Linux.
+### Installing on MacOS or Linux:

 To install, run the following commands: